sohoffice/piaas/README.md

 moment **Windows 10** is the only version with WSL so is the only version supported.

+If you need instructions on how to enable WSL on windows, check [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Sync

 Piaas sync is a wrapper around rsync.
 It will detect workspace changes and sync